Too Close for Comfort: Syndication

+ABC aired reruns of the show during its daytime schedule from June to September 1983.
 The show entered daily broadcast syndication in the fall of 1986, which continued until 2003.
-The syndication rights for Too Close for Comfort are held by DLT Entertainment, a production and distribution company owned by show producer D.L.
-Taffner.
+The show currently airs on Antenna TV weekend afternoons at 2:00pm & 2:30pm ET.
+The syndication rights for Too Close for Comfort are held by DLT Entertainment, a production and distribution company owned by show producer Donald L. Taffner.